Hardware

 GndtoGndIntoGPIO33VCCto3v3

-GX16-8 (8 pin) connector for power, control, and additional inputs.
-The MCU should have the female socket which has visible pins in it, and the wire going to it should have the male plug which has a bakelite housing that accepts those pins.
-Note that GX16-8 connectors have an alignment notch, a ring of 7 contacts, and one central contact.
-Contacts are numbered 1-7 clockwise from the alignment notch with 8 in the center.
+M12 8-pin A-code connector for power, control, and additional inputs.
+The MCU should have the female socket which has visible pins in it, and the wire going to it should have the male plug which has a housing that accepts those pins.
+Note that M12 A-code connectors have an alignment notch, a ring of 7 contacts, and one central contact.
+On the male connector (the one with pins), contacts are numbered 1-7 clockwise from the alignment notch with 8 in the center.
+There is also an industry-standard color code for the wires, shown below.

-1to +5VDC power in (red)2to power supply ground (black)3to relay input / common (green)4to relay output Normally Open (green or brown)5to ESP32GPIO12for tamper switch (not yet implemented in software) (blue)6to ESP32GPIO14for future use (white)7reserved for future ammeter / current clamp use (not implemented in V1) (yellow)8reserved for future ammeter / current clamp use (not implemented in V1) (yellow or orange)
+1(white) to +5VDC power in2(brown) to power supply ground3(green) to relay input / common4(yellow) to relay output Normally Open5(grey) to ESP32GPIO12for tamper switch (not yet implemented in software)6(purple) to ESP32GPIO14for future use7(blue) reserved for future ammeter / current clamp use (not implemented in V1)8(red) reserved for future ammeter / current clamp use (not implemented in V1)

 Enclosure